spangen87/memory-game/README.md

 ### Solved
 - Card animation will only work first time it is clicked.
 The bug was fixed by adding a remove class of the flipped cards in the function that check for pairs.

-- If you clicked more than two cards before they flipped back, it resulted in a error.
+- If you clicked more than two cards before they flipped back, it resulted in an error.
 The bug was fixed by adding a lock to the board while the timeout was running.

 - You could click on a card that is already facing up wich will get the count for matches to count wrong.
 It was also turning an already matched card to the wrong side.
 The issue was solved by adding a "clicklock" on all cards that was not showing the back preventing this from happening.

 - The alert shown when finishing the game was not showing the time used correctly.
 Instead of the time it showed "[object HTMLSpanElement]".
-The issue was fixed by adding a element property in the JS that was forgotten.
+The issue was fixed by adding an element property in the JS that was forgotten.

 ### Left to Solve
-- There no known bugs at the moment.
+- There are no known bugs at the moment.

 ## Deployment
 ### To deploy the project